basho/basho_docs/source/languages/en/riak/theory/concepts/Eventual-Consistency.md

-When that node failed, using `R=2` as we've discussed or even `R=3` for a read request would still work properly: a failover node (sloppy quorum again) would be tasks to take responsibility for that key, and when it receives a request for it, it would reply that it doesn't have any such key, but the two surviving primary nodes still know who the `manchester-manager` is.
+When that node failed, using `R=2` as we've discussed or even `R=3` for a read request would still work properly: a failover node (sloppy quorum again) would be tasked to take responsibility for that key, and when it receives a request for it, it would reply that it doesn't have any such key, but the two surviving primary nodes still know who the `manchester-manager` is.